cfoh/iot/running_qemu.md

 ## Launching ContikiOS using `qemu`

 The instruction provides procedure to run ContikiOS for Cooja simulation.
 Note that this setup **DOES NOT** support XM1000 connectivity.
+You will use Cooja simulation environment to test your code.

 ### Step 1: Copy the new image to your Download folder